jenkinsci/claim-plugin/readme.md

 Change Log
 ----------

+### v2.0 (5 Feb 2013)

+- Store and display a date of when a claim was added.
+- Support for annotations in claims.
+- Improved Matrix claim information

 ### v1.7 (4 Maj 2010)

 - Show user names in claims instead of ids.
+- Support for claiming Matrix builds.

 ### v1.6 (28 Nov 2009)